GeoscienceAustralia/ptha/R/examples/okada_displacements_ptha18_scenarios/notes.md

 ##   ..$ slip_type   : chr "stochastic"
 ```

 From the `str` command, you can see that `max_stages` is a list containing a single entry named `kermadectonga2`.
-We could have asked for additional source-zones in creating it, and they would have been stored in other list entries.
+We could have put additional source-zones into `all_source_names` when creating it, and those results would have been stored in other list entries.
 The list `max_stages$kermadectonga2` itself has 3 entries: one is a vector of `max_stage` values (one for each event), and the other two report the slip-type and the index of the hazard point.

 Is there a relation between the wave-height maxima and the displacement?
 Yes.
 Here is a crude check (run it yourself to see the plot).

 ```r
 displacement_norm = sqrt(rowSums(xyz_displacement_events**2))